Document Type : Original

 Department of Food Science and Technology, Faculty of Agriculture, Varamin-Pishva Branch, Islamic Azad University, Varamin, Iran.

 Community Nutrition Department, Ministry of Health and Medical Education, Tehran, Iran.

-Background and objective: Lactic acid bacteria (LAB) play a critical role in food fermentation.
+Background and objective: Lactic acid bacteria (LAB) is of interest in food fermentation studies.
 Gamma Amino Butyric Acid (GABA) is one of bioactive metabolites produced by LAB that pose significant impact on human health.
-The objective of this research was isolation and identification of probiotic bacteria from traditional daires in Iran and evaluation of their potential in GABA production.
+At this study, we isolated the probiotic bacteria from Iranian traditional dairy products, identified them, and evaluated their potential in GABA production.

 Results and conclusion: Among all isolated bacteria, six strains were gram-positive, catalase-negative and oxidase-negative that initially known as LAB.
-Two out of six LAB isolates with acceptable probiotic characteristics were selecetd based on supplemantary tests.
+Two out of six LAB isolates with acceptable probiotic characteristics were selected based on supplementary tests.
 Accordingly, Lactobacillus lactis ssp.
-Lactis and Lactobacillusdelbrueckii ssp.
+Lactis and Lactobacillus delbrueckii ssp.
 Bulgaricus isolated from cheese and butter, respectively, showed the most significant probiotic properties.
-However, Lactobacillusdelbrueckii ssp.
+However, Lactobacillus delbrueckii ssp.
 Bulgaricus produced higher GABA than another (377.54 vs. 301.09 mg l-1).
-As conclusion, traditional dairies in Iran are good reservoir of indigenious healthy microorganisms that can be used as starter or adjuvant culture with several helpful impacts on consumers.
+As conclusion, traditional dairies in Iran are good reservoir of indigenous healthy microorganisms that can be used as starter or adjuvant culture with several helpful impacts on consumers.